domesarawut-cpu/portfolio-blog/src/content/posts/azure-lab-2026-08-31-013619-azure-vm-disk-resize-and-persistent-data-disk-mount-linux.md

 ```

 > [!SUCCESS]
-> Using `mount -a` after updating `/etc/fstab` is the fastest safe validation step to catch syntax or device-reference errors before a reboot.
+> Utilizing `echo` combined with `sudo tee -a` is a highly reliable pattern for appending configurations to protected system files like `/etc/fstab` without requiring interactive text editors, making it ideal for automation scripts.

 > [!NOTE]
 > This workflow reflects a practical transition from portal-based infrastructure changes to repeatable operational procedures executed through CLI and standard Linux system administration.
-In a larger environment, the same pattern can be codified further with IaC and configuration management tools for consistency at scale.
+In a larger environment, this exact pattern can be codified further into Cloud-Init or configuration management tools (Ansible) for consistency at scale.